List of high commissioners of India to Kenya

-This is a list of Indian high commissioners to Kenya.
-India has a relatively large diplomatic network, reflecting its links in the world and particularly in neighboring regions: Central Asia, the Middle East, East Africa, Southeast Asia and the Indian subcontinent.
-There are also far-flung missions in the Caribbean and the Pacific, locations of historical Indian diaspora communities.
+The high commissioner of the Republic of India to Kenya is India's foremost diplomatic representative in the Republic of Kenya, and in charge of India's diplomatic mission in Kenya.

 As a Commonwealth country, Indian diplomatic missions in the capital cities of other Commonwealth member states are known as High Commissions.
-In other cities of Commonwealth countries.
-India calls some of its consulates "Assistant High Commissions".
+In other cities of Commonwealth countries, India calls some of its consulates "Assistant High Commissions".

 List of high commissioners of India to the Republic of Kenya

-The current high commissioner is Dr. Virandar Paul.
+The current high commissioner is Dr. Adarsh Swaika.